 Keep things mentally in perspective.
 If you think the worse before you have proof, then re-train your mind to focus on solutions and peace if problems arise.
 Don’t constantly stress over situations beyond your control.
 Things or something in your life may have happened and you may still be in a place where you are not yet at peace with what and/or how things happened.
 Allow yourself time to arrive at acceptance and letting go.
 If you find that you are unable to reach that point, consider reaching out to a professional, therapist, church, support group, or whatever positive alternative(s) you feel may help you deal with the situation(s).

-No one is perfect and one may have their moments but find harmony and balance with allowing oneself resting and reflection time vs. self-defeating and stressing time.
+No one is perfect and one may have their moments but find harmony and balance by allowing oneself resting and reflection time vs. self-defeating and stressing time.
 Look at positive alternatives or the bright side of a situation.
 Since my mother passed away, I smile as I picture my mother dancing when I was younger when a song comes on the radio that she used to dance to.
 And, I just may go to pieces if another song comes on that reminds me of her and makes me wish my mother could have lived longer.
 Nevertheless, I am at peace knowing that I was able to be by her side and spend the last weeks, days, and minutes with my mom before she took her last breath and left her physical body.

-Get peace by knowing that you will not idly sit by and allow circumstances to handle you and that you will handle your business despite stress, etc. Consider getting therapy to develop strategic coping skills, couples, or family therapy or devising an Exit plan to leave a situation altogether if your health, safety, sanity, and peace are at risk.
+Get peace by knowing that you will not idly sit by and allow circumstances to handle you and that you will handle your business despite the stress, etc. Consider getting therapy to develop strategic coping skills, couples, or family therapy, or devising an Exit plan to leave a situation altogether if your health, safety, sanity, and peace are at risk.
 Don’t put undue pressure on yourself.
 Do what you can do and remember that you can do more, later.

-Remember the Serenity Prayer: God grant me the serenity to accept the things that I cannot change, the courage to change the things I can and the wisdom to know the difference – Reinhold Niebuhr
+Remember the Serenity Prayer: God grant me the serenity to accept the things that I cannot change, the courage to change the things I can, and the wisdom to know the difference – Reinhold Niebuhr

 This article includes some ideas for you to achieve peace, but you may discover other or better ways to achieve peace.
 The bottom line is that no matter how many stressors or tragic circumstances come your way, you still have a choice to deal with them, decide how you’re going to deal with them, take things day-by-day, chisel away at dealing with stress and chaos, and arriving at peace.
 Even if chaos has gone bonkers, you can make the choice to operate with peace so that you are able to manage the chaos and function in a healthy state of mind.
 At any given moment, you can choose to turn on your peace switch.